GenomiqueENS/toulligQC/README.md

 It can work with Albacore or Guppy outputs.
 It also needs a single FAST5 file (to catch the flowcell Id and the run date) if a telemetry file is not provided and the Albacore outputted FASTQ file (to compute the sequence statistics).
 Flow cells and kits version are retrieved using the telemetry file (Albacore and Guppy) or using the pipeline.log file (Albacore only).
-ToulligQC can take barcoding samples into account with a samplesheet.csv describing the barcodes used.
+ToulligQC can take barcoding samples into account with a samplesheet.csv file describing the barcodes used or by adding the barcode list as a command line option.

 To do so, ToulligQC deals with different file formats: gz, tar.gz, bz2, tar.bz2, FASTQ and FAST5.
 This tool will produce a set of graphs, statistic files in txt format and a HTML report.